6 Benefits Of Caffeine, Dosage, Side Effects, And Myths

 The half-life of caffeine—the time it takes for half of it to be eliminated from the body—varies among individuals, averaging around 3 to 5 hours.
 Its effects, however, can be felt for several hours, influencing sleep patterns if consumed too late in the day.

 However, pregnant women should limit their caffeine intake to 200 mg per day (36).
-Excess caffeine intake has several side effects.
+Excessive and incorrect intake can also result in caffeine side effects.
+Learn more in the next section.

 What Are The Side Effects Of Caffeine?